 Have you ever looked a diamond and reacted "WOW!
 That diamond has some serious sparkle!" or (my personal favorite) "It's like looking at the sun!"?
 You're reacting largely to the cut quality of the diamond.

 Diamonds are a system of windows and mirrors.
 The top of the diamond, comprising of the table and crown, plays the role of the mirrors while the bottom of the diamond, also known as the pavilion, plays the role of the mirrors.
 There are 57 facets in a traditional round brilliant diamond.
 The goal of a well-cut round diamond is to have all 57 facets working harmoniously so that the maximum amount of light is reflected.

 The placement of these facets, also known as symmetry, is just as important as the actual cutting of the diamond.
 If one mirror (facet) or one window (facet) is improperly angled, light will escape through the bottom of the diamond and never return to your eye as sparkle.

 Lastly, the smoothness of the facets, also known as polish, determines the overall shine of the diamond.
-Think of it like a finishing coat of wax on your car after it has been meticulously detailed.
+Think of it as a finishing coat of wax on your car after it has been meticulously detailed.
 That finishing coat of wax reveals the inherent beauty of the car's paint job just like polish releases the brilliance of a perfectly cut diamond.
 It is safe to say that the better the diamond's cut, symmetry, and polish, the better the light performance of that diamond will be.

-What's more fun is that a well cut diamond will maximize whatever light it is given.
+What's more fun is that a well-cut diamond will maximize whatever light it is given.
 That means that even in a dimly lit room, it's going to sparkle.
-And if an ideal cut diamond gets dirty (as diamonds easily do), it will continue to sparkle as long as it's receiving some light.
+And, if an ideal cut diamond gets dirty (as diamonds easily do), it will continue to sparkle as long as it's receiving some light.